griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 - Perform post-alignment QC analysis using `fastqc` and `multiqc`
 - Merge bam files for easier visualization in IGV
-- Explore alignment using IGV
+- Explore the alignments using IGV

 In order to make visualization easier, we're going to merge each of our bams into one using the following commands.
-Make sure to index these bams afterwards to be able to view them on IGV.
+Make sure to index these bams afterwards to be able to view them in IGV.
 ```bash
 # Merge the bams for visualization purposes
 cd <path to dir with alignments>